 - Instead of pudding, try making an Italian panna cotta with Indian spices such as cardamom topped with pistachios.
 The taste of panna cotta is much less sweet than puddings and pairs well with cardamom.

 - Top a pudding or panna cotta with blueberry sauce.
 Simply make a simple syrup using fresh or frozen blueberries then add cardamom to it.
 Pour this over the pudding, you will be amazed how well it matches.
 You can also strain to take the blueberry skins out or leave them in for an interesting texture.

-Author Bio: Asha is a freelance writer who on her free times enjoys experimenting with Indian cuisine and making sure se has the best deal on car insurance.
+Author Bio: Asha is a freelance writer who on her free times enjoys experimenting with Indian cuisine.
 She enjoys visiting local markets in search of the freshest ingredients.